Pyrgocythara astricta

 Pyrgocythara astricta, common name the tied mangelia, is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 This species is a nomen dubium.

 Description

 The length of the shell attains 20 mm.

 (Original description) The shell is somewhat fusiformly ovate.
-The spire is rather short, the sutures deep.
+The spire is rather short, and the sutures are deep.
 The shell is longitudinally ribbed, with numerous ribs rather close-set.
 The color of the shell is whitish, encircled with a narrow brown zone.